-Module Name Advanced Applied Artificial Intelligence Module Number CMS-AAI-AV Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students have in-depth skills in the development of methods and principles of machine learning and artificial intelligence in the context of a hardware and software system.
-Contents The contents of the module are special problems, methods, structures and algorithms of artificial intelligence that go beyond the contents of the CMS-COR modules, optionally, depending on the student's focus, from the areas of machine learning, machine learning hardware, computer vision, computer vision optics and electronics, image processing in medicine, robotics, robotics in medicine, hardware-software co-design, symbolic, logic-based and explainable artificial intelligence, data science, databases or high-performance computing.
-Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 4 lecture hours per week and independent study.
-The courses are to be selected from the CMS- AAI-AV catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, including the language of the course, the necessary examination performances and the weighting of the grades.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+Module Name Advanced Applied Artificial Intelligence Module Number CMS-AAI-AV Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students acquire in-depth skills in developing methods and principles of machine learning and artificial intelligence in the context of a system consisting of hardware and software.
+Content The module covers special problems, methods, structures and algorithms of artificial intelligence that go beyond the content of the CMS-COR modules, optionally, depending on the focus of the from the areas of machine learning, machine learning hardware, computer vision, computer vision optics and electronics, image processing in medicine, robotics, robotics in medicine, hardware-software co-design, symbolic, logic-based and explainable artificial intelligence, data science, databases or high-performance computing.
+Teaching and Learning Methods The module comprises lecture, exercise, seminar, tutorials, practical and research project amounting to 4 lecture hours per week and self-study.
+The courses are to be selected from the CMS-AAI-AV catalogue in the specified scope; this catalogue, including the language of instruction, the required examination performance and the weight of the grades, will be announced at the beginning of the semester in the customary at the faculty.
+Prerequisites for Participation No special knowledge or abilities are needed.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
 The module examination consists of the examinations specified in the CMS-AAI-AV catalogue.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade results from the average of the graded work weighted according to the catalogue CMS-AAI-AV.
-Frequency of the Module The module is offered every summer semester.
-Workload The workload is a total of 150 hours.
-Duration of the Module The module takes one semester.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade is calculated from the weighted average of the grades of the examined assessments according to the CMS-AAI-AP catalogue.
+Frequency of the Module The module is offered each year in the summer semester.
+Workload The workload comprises 150 hours in total.
+Duration of the Module The module runs for the duration of one semester.